helm/helm/docs/helm/helm_init.md

 ### Options

 ```
       --automount-service-account-token    Auto-mount the given service account to tiller (default true)
       --canary-image                       Use the canary Tiller image
   -c, --client-only                        If set does not install Tiller
       --dry-run                            Do not install local or remote
       --force-upgrade                      Force upgrade of Tiller to the current helm version
   -h, --help                               help for init
       --history-max int                    Limit the maximum number of revisions saved per release.
 Use 0 for no limit.
       --local-repo-url string              URL for local repository (default "http://127.0.0.1:8879/charts")
       --net-host                           Install Tiller with net=host
       --node-selectors string              Labels to specify the node on which Tiller is installed (app=tiller,helm=rocks)
   -o, --output OutputFormat                Skip installation and output Tiller's manifest in specified format (json or yaml)
       --override stringArray               Override values for the Tiller Deployment manifest (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --replicas int                       Amount of tiller instances to run on the cluster (default 1)
       --service-account string             Name of service account
       --skip-refresh                       Do not refresh (download) the local repository cache
       --skip-repos                         Skip adding the stable and local repositories
-      --stable-repo-url string            URL for stable repository (default "https://kubernetes-charts.storage.googleapis.com")
+      --stable-repo-url string             URL for stable repository (default "https://charts.helm.sh/stable")
   -i, --tiller-image string                Override Tiller image
       --tiller-tls                         Install Tiller with TLS enabled
       --tiller-tls-cert string             Path to TLS certificate file to install with Tiller
       --tiller-tls-hostname string         The server name used to verify the hostname on the returned certificates from Tiller
       --tiller-tls-key string              Path to TLS key file to install with Tiller
       --tiller-tls-verify                  Install Tiller with TLS enabled and to verify remote certificates
       --tls-ca-cert string                 Path to CA root certificate
       --upgrade                            Upgrade if Tiller is already installed
+      --use-deprecated-stable-repository   Use the old (googleapis) repository URL even though that URL is being shutdown.
       --wait                               Block until Tiller is running and ready to receive requests
 ```

 ### Options inherited from parent commands